5 Best Folding Treadmills for 2019 (Same Treadmill; Less Space)

 One favorite among the non-essential features is the option of an incline.
 Training on an incline adds an extra layer of challenge to your workout and mimics outdoor routes better.
 It is typically best to find a treadmill with a 10 to 15 percent incline option.

-Cheaper folding treadmills will have less motor power than those that are higher in quality.
+This can be a key in foldable treadmills.
+With the smaller space requirements for foldable treadmills, something has to go.
+Cheaper folding treadmills will have simply have less motor power than those that are higher in quality.
 It is preferable to have at least 2.5 CHP for walking, and at least 3.0 CHP for running.

-Motors without much power may not perform smoothly, especially if you alternate your speed during your workout.
+Treadmill motors without as much power may not perform smoothly, especially if you alternate your speed during your workout.
 Cheap motors are also prone to getting hot and breaking.

 Just like regular treadmills, folding treadmills come in a wide range of durability standards, and you want to get one that will last you a long time.
 First, look at the warranty.
 You will likely find that most folding treadmills have lifetime frame and motor warranties, but models that are not very durable tend to have only one-year parts warranties.